aureus123/catalogs/results/README.md

 | CD -22°9542 | RAs | 35.3 | 35.2 |  |  |
 | CD -22°9542 | DEm | 29.9 | 6.5 |  |  |

 We now enumerate those errors found by comparing CD and PPM.
-We omit those swaps (i.e. two consecutive stars in a wrong order, e.g. CD -24°5836 and CD -24°5837):
+Those swaps (i.e. two consecutive stars in a wrong order) are given next to the following
+table:

 | Star | Parameter | current | corrected | dist1 | dist2 |
 | --- | --- | --- | --- | --- | --- |